The Travel Author

 Munduk, Bali

-Now, nearly a year after that I have seen the entire island.
-I have visited over 50 waterfalls and seen almost everything that you could want to see.
-I literally could not get lost on this island!
+Now, nearly 5 years later I have seen the entire island.
+I have visited over 70 waterfalls and seen almost everything that you could want to see.
+I literally could not get lost on the island if I tried!

-But I want to keep moving.
-I want to keep exploring.
-I never intended to spend so much time in one place, and even though it has had benefits, I am almost fully vaccinated and want to get back on the road.
+But I wanted to keep moving.
+I wanted to keep exploring.
+I never intended to spend so much time in one place, and even though it had benefits, I longed to get back on the road.

 Bali is wonderful, but once again, it is not my home.
 I don’t have a home, and if I do, it is the road.